Booting a Gen2 UEFI Disk2VHD VHDX Image in Hyper-V

 The first step is always to take a copy of your original VHDX files and leave them safely in place.

 Once you have your copy you can then test that it can be mounted in Windows 10 - if you can mount the system disk then the image is intact and you can proceed:

 Once you have mounted the disk you should be able to browse the contents of the Windows drive...

-Now you need to your EFI partition fixed - it probably shows up as RAW as it is not decipherable by your foreign environment as it is a secured partition.
+Now you need to fix the EFI partition - it probably shows up as RAW as it is not decipherable by your foreign environment, as it is a secured partition.

 This happens because the EFI partition is secured to a single hardware ID and cannot be exported properly by Disk2VHD.
 We will need to remedy this if we are too successfully boot the VM in it's new environment.

-In the below we can see that that there is a 100MB EFI partition ()you can't quite see this the RAW writing) but it is present.
-If you format this partition again, you can make it ready for use with the existing partition and boot your system:
+In the below screen where we have mounted the VHDX for investigation, we can see that that there is a 100MB EFI partition (you can't quite see the RAW writing) but the partition is present.
+If you format this partition again, you can make it ready for use with the existing system partition, and successfully boot your system:

 You must now choose troubleshooting and command prompt, where you must:

 - Enter "diskpart" and press Return.

 - Enter "list disk" and check that the system disk is disk 0

 - Enter "sel disk 0" or whichever number disk (you can look it up in computer management, pictured above) is the the system disk.

-- Enter "list vol" and press Return - note the drive letter of your Windows volume (most likely the largest option), as well as which volume says RAW next to it.
+- Enter "list vol" and press Return - note the drive letter of your Windows volume (most likely the largest option), as well as the 100 MB partition volume which says RAW next to it.